instagift/instagift-apidocs-v2/source/index.md

-type | GiftCertificate, Event, or Deal discount_sale_name | Some type=Deal belong to this special kind of sale is_giveaway | Was this issued as a comp, reward, or giveaway? is_print_only | Does the merchat allow certificates for this product to be redeemed via mobile phones?
-If not, this value will be false. can_split_value | Certificate face value can be split gift_card_image | Image of the gift card photos[] | Events and Deals can include a photo gallery
+type | GiftCertificate, Event, or Deal discount_sale_name | Some type=Deal belong to this special kind of sale is_giveaway | Was this issued as a comp, reward, or giveaway? is_print_only | Does the merchant allow certificates for this product to be redeemed via mobile?
+If false, mobile redemption should be disabled. can_split_value | Certificate face value can be split gift_card_image | Image of the gift card photos[] | Events and Deals can include a photo gallery